 The first Turkish tribe that is mentioned in history is the Huns.
-Clear records about the Huns made their appearance in the 8th century B.C.
-Chinese sources refer to the Huns as Hiung-nu and in time, some of the Huns migrated to the West.
+The earliest written records about the Huns date back to the 8th century B.C.
+Chinese sources refer to the Huns as Hiung-nu.
+Over time, some Huns migrated to the West.

 Founded in 552 AD by Bumin Khan, the Gokturks engaged in widespread diplomatic activity.
 The famed Orhun epitaphs from this period are made up of the tombstone inscriptions of Tonyukuk (d.720), Kültigin (d.731) and Bilge Kagan (d.734)

-The rule of the Göktürks was brought to an end in the year 745 by the Uygurs, who were of the same ethnic stock as themselves.
-In this manner all the Turks who had converged under the banner of the Göktürks were dispersed to that of the Uygurs that the agricultural basin where they lived became known as Turkistan.
+The rule of the Göktürks was brought to an end in the year 745 by the Uygurs, who were of the same ethnic stock as their enemies.
+Thus, all the Turks who had converged under the banner of the Göktürks were dispersed to the Uygurs and the agricultural basin where they lived became known as Turkistan.
 In the year 1229, the Mongols put an end to Uygur sovereignty; the Uygurs however, became their cultural and political mentors.

 The Turks and Islam

-Contacts between the Turks and Moslems commenced at the beginning of the 8th century and some of the Turks began to favour Islam.
-However the pro-Arab policies of the Omayads (661-750 A.D) restricted these relations somewhat.
+Contacts between the Turks and Moslems commenced at the beginning of the 8th century and some Turks even began to favour Islam.
+However, the pro-Arab policies of the Omayads (661-750 A.D) restricted these relations.
 Later, many Moslem Turks took office in the Abbside government and because of this, great interest in the Islamic world spread among the Turks beyond the River Ceyhun.
 Commercial caravans also played a major role in the spread of Islam into the steppes of Central Asia.
-The Turks became fully Moslem by the 10th century, and this resulted in the achievement to political unity.
+The Turks became fully Moslem by the 10th century, and this facilitated political unity.
 Following these developments, the first Moslem Turkish state was formed by the Karahans.

 The Karahans ruled between 990-1212 in Turkistan and Maveraünnehir.
-The reign of the Karahans is especially significant from the point of view of Turkish culture and art history.
+The reign of the Karahans was especially significant to Turkish culture and art history.
 It is during this period that mosques, schools, bridges and caravansarays were constructed in the cities.
 Buhara and Samarkand became centres of learning.
-In the period, the Turkish language found the means to develop.
+In this period, the Turkish language developed extensively.
 Among the most important works of the period is Kutadgu Bilik (translated as "The Knowledge That Gives Happiness") written by Yusuf Has Hacib, between the years 1069-1070.

 The Oğuz, who destroyed the Ghaznavid state, succeeded in bringing Anatolia, Iraq, the southern part of the Caucasus, Azerbaijan and the north of Iran under Turkish rule.
-The Oğuz had first formed the Göktürk Empire in the 6th century; after the expansion of Islam among the Turks, but among the Turks the Oguz came to be called the Turkmens.
+The Oğuz had first formed the Göktürk Empire in the 6th century, after the expansion of Islam among the Turks.
+Turks even began identifying the Oguz as the Turkmens.

-In 1071, Alp Arslan (1063-1072) fought the battle of Malazgirt and having defeated the Byzantine Emperor's forces in this battle opened the doors of Anatolia to the Moslem Turk.
+In 1071, Alp Arslan (1063-1072) fought the battle of Malazgirt and, having defeated the Byzantine Emperor's forces, opened the doors of Anatolia to the Moslem Turk.

 The Seljuks also attributed much importance to the medical sciences and in almost all their cities medical institutions called Darush-Shifa, Darul-Afiye and Darus-Sihna and hospitals were set up.
 The main medical treatment centres are the Gevher Nesibe in Kayseri (1205), the Izzettin I Keykavus in Sivas (1217), the Torumtay in Amasya (1266), the Muinuddin Pervane in Tokat (1275) and the Pervaneoglu Ali in Kastamonu (1272).